The last five databases

 The ‘Privacy’ note outlines the policy of the Federal Planning Bureau with regard to the protection of private life with respect to the processing of personal data of the internet users who visit our websites and the citizens whose data is used as input for the studies and activities required for the execution of the tasks of the Federal Planning Bureau.

-The Federal Planning Bureau complies with the basic principles of the processing of personal data:
+The Federal Planning Bureau observes the fundamental principles governing the processing of personal data:

 The logging of the servers is used to monitor the smooth operation of the servers (technical diagnostics), to detect abnormal or unlawful activity on our websites or to provide statistics on the visits to our webpages.

-Three cookies are recorded by the Federal Planning Bureau: a session cookie (PHPSESSID, optional), an opt-in cookie for acceptation of cookies (displayCookieConsent) and a language preference cookie (lang).
+Three cookies are recorded by the Federal Planning Bureau: a session cookie (PHPSESSID, optional), an opt-in cookie for acceptance (displayCookieConsent) and a language preference cookie (lang).

 Cookies do not contain any information making it possible to contact you by phone, email or post.

 To allow you to interact with other websites for which you have an account (such as LinkedIn and other social media websites), we can provide links or integrate third-party applications enabling you to log on to them, post content to them, or join communities of our websites on them.